 The use of social media to disseminate marketing materials and other information can be difficult to monitor, and if RIAs or supervised persons use social media to conduct business, it can implicate their firms in compliance violations and subject them to possible enforcement.

-Core Compliance & Legal Services, Inc., can help registered investment advisers and their firms with creating or reviewing oversight policies and procedures designed to monitor and control the use of social media for business purposes, mitigate risk, and to be sure all necessary disclosure obligations are met — contact us for any assistance you may require.
+Core Compliance & Legal Services, Inc., can help registered investment advisers and their firms with creating or reviewing oversight policies and procedures designed to monitor and control the use of social media for business purposes, mitigate risk, and be sure all necessary disclosure obligations are met — contact us for any assistance you may require.